citrix/workspace-html5-hdx-sdk/docs/events.md

 ## <a name ="onerror"> onError </a>

-Raised on occurrence of any error in Citrix Receiver.
+Raised on occurrence of any error in Citrix Workspace app for HTML5.

 ### Type